 Scattered Showers, Gusty Winds Expected In San Diego County

-High temperatures could reach 59 degrees near the coast and inland, 59 in the western valleys, 55 near the foothills, 49 in the mountains and 66 in the deserts.
+High temperatures Tuesday will be 63 degrees at the beaches and inland, 63 in the western valleys, 54 to 59 near the foothills, 49 to 56 in the mountains and 71 to 76 in the deserts.